 If your house feels like a sauna and you’re finding every excuse to visit the fridge, you’re not alone.
 Sweltering through Australia’s long and scorching summers is nobody’s idea of a good time, so to help you out we’ve dug up loads of heat-busting hacks to help you learn how to keep the house cool in the summer months.

-Aside from how physically uncomfortable it is to live in a overly hot house (and don’t even get us started on what it does to sleep!), it’s important to keep homes cool for structural reasons too.
+Aside from how physically uncomfortable it is to live in an overly hot house (and don’t even get us started on what it does to sleep!), it’s important to keep homes cool for structural reasons too.
 Excessive heat is known to damage paintwork, appliances, roofing and more!

 But don’t sweat it if you don’t have thousands to fork out for new air conditioning systems.
 Many of our creative hacks below are gentle on the wallet and cost-effective – in fact, some even help you save on your energy bills!